Epidemiology and Etiology of Hemolytic Disease of the Newborn

 Treatment of Hemolytic Disease of the Newborn

-- Neonate may require frequent feeding as well as intravenous fluid replacement.
+- Neonate may require frequent feeding as well as an intravenous fluid replacement.

 - Exchange blood transfusion is indicated in severe hyperbilirubinemia to remove the excess bilirubin and antibodies.